-• Do the content and the images of bodies and sexual activities I use

-• Have I done enough research about sexuality and sexual pleasure?
-Have I consulted or involved my audience before developing the

-• Focus on the realities of sexuality, sex and sexual a part of people's lives

-• Avoid stigmatising language and images: It is easy to unintentionally stigmatise sex and sexual pleasure through inaccurate, biased and negative language (e.g. using the term promiscuity instead of having multiple partners and poorly chosen images. (e.g. oversexualised images part 1: introducing the pleasure principles
+- Ask yourself: - Do the content and the images of bodies and sexual activities I use in my work give realistic and credible representations. - Have I done enough research about sexuality and sexual pleasure?
+Have I consulted or involved my audience before developing the content? - Be clear, honest and accurate: - Focus on the realities of sexuality, sex and sexual a part of people's lives and counteract stigma and misinformation. - Avoid stigmatising language and images: It is easy to unintentionally stigmatise sex and sexual pleasure through inaccurate, biased and negative language (e.g. using the term promiscuity instead of having multiple partners and poorly chosen images. (e.g. oversexualised images of women).